 And it looks like it is going to be taking over the entire fall season if more people decided to be a little more daring.
-Gemlights are the brand-new hair coloring technique that involves dyeing hair with shades inspired by gemstones and crystals.
-Colors like rose quartz (subtle pink), amethyst (lavender), Angelite (sky blue) and green aventurine.
+Gemlights are the brand-new hair coloring technique that involves dying hair with shades inspired by gemstones and crystals.
+Colors like rose quartz (subtle pink), amethyst (lavender), Angelite (sky blue), and green aventurine.

 Who Can Achieve Them?

 This technique will create a more seamless effect to avoid any chunks of color.
 If you want this color technique to come out flawlessly, we suggest visiting a professional colorist.
 This is so you do not end up damaging your hair or messing up the color application.
 But, if you are not willing to commit to the colors, then try out some temporary colors, like L'Oréal's Colorista Hair Makeup.

 How Do You Wear It?

-A quick scroll through Instagram shows that colorful hair looks beautiful woven into a bun, boho twist or a loose braid as the colors intertwine.
+A quick scroll through Instagram shows that colorful hair looks beautiful woven into a bun, boho twist, or a loose braid as the colors intertwine.
 Lending hair a multidimensional effect, but it's just as picture-perfect worn straight or fashioned into a beachy wave.